+Becoming a translator

+- Transifex

+- Join a Project

+- Translate

-- Translation process
+Translation process

-- Translate a file
+• Translate a file

 - Translation in Transifex

 - Translation in Qt Linguist

 - Translate a manual

 - Summary Rules for translation

 This manual is aiming to help the translator.
-First the general process of how technically a translation is done is explained.
-Later the translation is explained from an actual English rst document that is translated to Dutch.
-Finally a summary of Rules of translation is given.
+First, it explains how you can join the translation team.
+Then the general process of how technically a translation is done is explained.
+Later the translation is explained from an actual English .rst document that is translated to Dutch.
+Finally a summary of rules of translation is given.

-Pastaba: Although these guidelines focus on QGIS documentation, the methods and the rules described below are also applicable to QGIS applications and website translation.
+Pastaba: Although these guidelines focus on QGIS documentation, the methods and the rules described below are also applicable to QGIS applications.